yuhuan-wu/LRFormer/README.md

 # LRFormer
 Low-Resolution Self-Attention For Semantic Segmentation

+This paper is still under review.
+Currently I am reconstructing the code.
-Code will be available soon.
+Full code will be available int the beginning of Feb 2025.
+Thanks a lot for your understanding.